WisdomAmuzu/WisdomAmuzu/README.md

-- 👋 Hi, I'm Wisdom
+- 👋 Hi, Wisdom Here
-This is where I upload all my codes to document my journey to become a senior Software Engineer.<br />
+This readme will me transformed very soon.<br /> It can be empty for now as I am focused on building good applications.

 <!---
 WisdomAmuzu/WisdomAmuzu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.